 4. Not feeling deserving of, or capable of, having “more”

-This can lead to unfulfilling (or even toxic) relationships; unsatisfactory or low paying jobs; and overall lower standards.
+Whether “more” means deserving better relationships, a higher-paying job, or the common courtesy of others, when you feel like you deserve better, you won’t go seeking it.
+This can lead to unfulfilling (or even toxic) relationships, unsatisfactory or low paying jobs, and overall lower standards.

 5. Difficulty making your own choices

 When you lack confidence or feel incompetent, it can show up as feeling torn between choices or having difficulty making your own choices.
 It’s much easier to let others decide, but do they always know what you want or need?
 When you do make decisions, do you have trouble standing by them?
 Are you worried about other people’s expectations?
 These are signs of low self-esteem, not believing that you can make good decisions.